chainer/chainer/docs/source/tutorial/ptb.rst

 2.2.9 Create RNN and Classification Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instantiate RNNLM model and wrap it with L.Classifier because it calculates softmax cross entropy as the loss.
+Instantiate RNNLM model and wrap it with :class:`chainer.links.Classifier` because it calculates softmax cross entropy as the loss.

 .. literalinclude:: ../../../examples/ptb/train_ptb.py
    :language: python